mrzhaojyi/Data-Driven-Anomaly-Detection/index.md

 # Dataset Preparing

 ## Data Source and Description
 In this post we will use the bearing fault dataset from Case Western Reserve University Bearing Data Center.
-The Bearing virbation data is acquired at a sampling frequency of 48 kHz for the drive end bearing.
+The Bearing vibration data is acquired at a sampling frequency of 48 kHz for the drive end bearing.
 The load is 1 hp and there are 10 classes need to be studied:

 * C0  : Normal
 * C1  : Ball defect (0.007 inch)